Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 <!-- markdown-link-check-disable -->
 Moreover, the ts value (Timestamp) in the body of the POST HTTP request is updated with the current time.

-At least, when the test is completed, you can check in the result file whether both Event Hub inputs did receive the HTTP Request:
+At least, when the test is completed, you can check in the result file whether the TEST API did receive the HTTP Request:

 | timeStamp  | elapsed | label | responseCode | responseMessage | threadName | dataType | URL | Latency | IdleTime | Connect|
 |:----------:|:-------:|:-----:|:-------------:|:----------------:|:-----------:|:---------:|:----|:-------:|:---------:|:-------:|